maniartech/idgen/README.md

     -p --prefix   <str>   Prefix for the generated ids (Default: None)
 ```

-Copoyright © 2021-2022 ManiarTech.
+Copyright © 2021-2022 ManiarTech.
 All rights reserved.